Few-shot Forgery Detection via Guided Adversarial Interpolation: Acknowledgements

-\begin{IEEEbiography}[{ }]{Haonan Qiu} is a PhD student at NTU SCSE department, supervised by Prof. Ziwei Liu.
+\textbf{Haonan Qiu} is a PhD student at NTU SCSE department, supervised by Prof. Ziwei Liu.
 He received the bachelor degree from The Chinese University of Hong Kong, Shenzhen, majoring in computer science at School of Science and Engineering.
-His research interests mainly focus on Deep Generative Models, Adversarial Machine Learning, and Forgery Detection.
+His research interests mainly focus on Deep Generative Models, Adversarial Machine Learning.